-The contractor shall be responsible for providing personal protective equipment (PPE) for staffs and workers, and Safety Inspectors or Safety Engineers on site while construction is ongoing.
+The contractor shall be responsible in providing personal protective equipment (PPE) for staffs and workers, and Safety Inspectors or Safety Engineers on site while construction is ongoing.
 Regular safety and weather reports should be accomplished.

-The contractor shall be responsible for all laboratory, material testing, coring testing, safety permits, project billboards and survey instruments necessary in the project implementation.
+The contractor shall be responsible for all laboratory, material testing, environmental compliance certificate (ECC, if applicable), safety permits, survey instruments, and building permits including other permits necessary in the project implementation.
 All expenses shall be incorporated in the contractor's overhead cost and shall not be considered as pay item.